pingcap/tidb-operator/en/backup-and-restore-using-helm-charts.md

 ---
 title: Helm Charts-Based Backup and Restoration
-summary: Learn how to back up and restore the data of TiDB cluster in Kubernetes based on Helm charts.
+summary: Learn how to back up and restore data of the TiDB cluster in Kubernetes using Helm charts.
 category: how-to
 aliases: ['/docs/dev/tidb-in-kubernetes/maintain/backup-and-restore/','/docs/v3.0/tidb-in-kubernetes/maintain/backup-and-restore/','/docs/v3.1/tidb-in-kubernetes/maintain/backup-and-restore/']
 ---

-# Helm Charts-Based Backup and Restoration
+# Backup and Restore Using Helm Charts

-This document describes how to back up and restore the data of a TiDB cluster in Kubernetes based on Helm charts.
+This document describes how to back up and restore the data of a TiDB cluster in Kubernetes using Helm charts.

 For TiDB Operator 1.1 or later versions, it is recommended that you use the backup and restoration methods based on CustomResourceDefinition (CRD).
 Refer to the following documents for details: